saigecarter/DH110-22F-Demo/ASSIGNMENT06/README.md

 ### Color Palettes

 For the different color palletes, I created a light and dark mode for my design.
-I chose shades of blue to be my main palletes because my theme has to do with ocean conservation, as well as because blue is known to be trustworthy and calming.
+I chose various shades of blue for my color pallete because my theme has to do with ocean conservation.
+However, I also chose blue because it generally represents trustworthiness and reliability, which is very important for my site, as it provides users with informational resources as well as volunteer opportunities and organizations.
+As users are investing time and possibily money into these things, it is crucial they feel confident they are getting their information from a secure source.

 ![image](https://user-images.githubusercontent.com/114601961/200878176-72455a66-98fd-4399-a5a5-a521821eb768.png)---